kili-technology/kili-python-sdk/CONTRIBUTING.md

 # Contributing

-## Set set up the Development environment
+## Set up the Development environment

 To install the development environment, please follow these steps: